Numerical approximation of viscous contact problems applied to glacial sliding: Steady sliding with cavitation

 Several previous studies have suggested what form the sliding law should take, both with and without cavitation \citep{kamb1970,fowler1981,fowler1986,gudmundsson1997,schoof2005,gagliardini2007}.
 The law proposed in \citet{gudmundsson1997} for the uncavitated case can be written as

 where $r = a/L$ and $\alpha(n)$ is a function depending on $n$.
 The function $\alpha(n)$ is related to the parameter $c_0$ (which also depends on $n$) considered in \citet{gudmundsson1997} by

 For a Newtonian flow, the complex analysis method presented in \citet{fowler1986} and \citet{schoof2005} yields an exact solution to the linearised problem.
 In particular, for high effective pressures, no cavitation occurs and a linear sliding law as in \eqref{eq:nonlinear-sliding-gudmundsson} with $c_0 = 1$ is found.
-For effective pressures larger than a critical value $8\pi^2 r \eta u_b / L$, cavitation occurs and the sliding law becomes non-linear, varying with $N$ as well as $u_b$.
+For effective pressures lower than a critical value $8\pi^2 r \eta u_b / L$, cavitation occurs and the sliding law becomes non-linear, varying with $N$ as well as $u_b$.

 We compute the sliding law over a sinusoidal bed of different amplitudes $r$ and for $n=1$, 3 and 5, and we plot the results in Figure \ref{fig:sliding} using the scaling suggested by \eqref{eq:nonlinear-sliding-gudmundsson}.
 The mesh has 192 vertices along the lower boundary and 7296 cells.
 The location of the cavity endpoints is also plotted in Figure \ref{fig:sliding}, along with the solution to the linearised problem calculated with the method from \citet{fowler1986} and \citet{schoof2005}.
 For each $n$, the parameter $\alpha(n)$ is computed by calculating the slope of the curve near the origin (where there is no cavitation) for the lowest value of $r$.
 The corresponding values of the parameter $c_0$ can then be calculated from \eqref{eq:c0}; these values can be found in Table \ref{tab:c0} together with those obtained in \citet{gudmundsson1997} and \citet{gagliardini2007}.
+We see that the results obtained in these works are broadly similar to ours and that the value $c_0 = 1$ obtained in the linearised theory is approached in all cases when $n = 1$.